pombredanne/craft-ai-client-python/README.md

 The **craft ai** python client has its specific exception types, all of them inheriting from the `CraftAIError` type.

 All methods which have to send an http request (all of them except `decide`) may raise either of these exceptions: `CraftAINotFoundError`, `CraftAIBadRequestError`, `CraftAICredentialsError` or `CraftAIUnknownError`.
-The `decide`Â method should only raise `CrafAIDecisionError` type of exceptions.
+The `decide` method should only raise `CrafAIDecisionError` type of exceptions.